yufenlai0825/todolist/README.md

 - Deployment: Render

-🧪 In Development
-Google OAuth Integration
+🧪 In Development: Google OAuth Integration
 - Support for logging in with Google is actively being developed and will be added in the next version.